 In looking back and writing this, I have found that every photo describes a different type of vastness.
 I hope I have been able to share a human experience of Russia’s vast landscapes; the traditional rural vernacular, the contemporary urban, and the traces of Soviet-, Imperial- and Orthodox- Russia that are ingrained throughout the nation and its psyche.

 Thank you Vlad & dad: we wish we could have joined you on this fabulous trip!
-Stay tuned for part two, which will take us through the European side of Russia, and the former USSR.
+Continue on to part two, which takes us through the former USSR, all the way to Bulgaria.